 The EORI system was introduced under the provisions of the Regulation (EEC) No. 2913/92, amended by the Regulation (EC) No. 648/2005.
 Through this, the EORI system was applied at the level of the EU, being also transposed into the Irish law.
 Once a company or a natural person receives an EORI number, the respective code will be recognized at the level of the entire European Community.

 In Ireland, the EORI numbers became applicable starting with 2009, when they were also applied at the EU level.
 They are used by businesses that develop import-export operations at a EU level.
 The EORI number is also used for the exchange of information between EU member states and by the EU customs institutions.

-Who must have an EORI number in Ireland?
+Who must have an EORI number in Ireland in 2021?